Zeynab Rzayeva, ’25 Master of Human Resources & Industrial Relations: Finding Purpose in People Management

 Beyond its strong reputation, the school offers a unique sense of community that values collaboration and a hands-on approach to learning—something that truly resonates with me.

-Meeting people who genuinely want to make a difference has been the highlight of my Carlson School experience.
+Meeting people who genuinely want to make a difference has been the highlight of my Minnesota Carlson experience.
 Supportive faculty, staff, and peers with fresh perspectives constantly inspire me to grow and think critically.

-The constant teamwork in every class has been one of the most impactful parts of my Carlson School experience.
+The constant teamwork in every class has been one of the most impactful parts of my Carlson experience.
 At first, it seems simple, but working with people who have different ideas and approaches really pushes you to see things from new perspectives.
 Of course, disagreements happen, but that’s where the real learning begins—figuring out how to navigate conflict, negotiate, and find common ground.
 These moments have taught me so much about collaboration and compromise, skills that are absolutely essential for a career in HR.

 I had the opportunity to volunteer for the "Exploring Azerbaijan" course in the OLLI Cultural Corps Program, where I introduced my home country to approximately 50 participants.
 This semester-long experience allowed me to enhance my presentation and lecturing skills while sharing Azerbaijan’s rich history, vibrant culture, modern city life in Baku, and the stunning landscapes of Karabakh, Sheki, and Gabala.